drupol/not-a-number.io/content/posts/random/2025-05-01-refactoring-my-infrastructure-as-code-configurations.md

 }
 ```

-Importantly, the file that declares this logic is itself also a `flake-parts` module!
-Every file in the project becomes
+Importantly, the file that declares this logic is itself also a [`flake.parts`](ttps://flake.parts/) module!
+Every file
-a reusable building block, regardless of its location or filename.
-One of the major advantages of this approach is that
+in the project becomes a reusable building block, regardless of its location or filename.
+One of the major advantages of
-it enables the definition of multiple configurations within the same file.
-I can now declare both NixOS and Home Manager
+this approach is that it enables the definition of multiple configurations within the same file.
+I can now declare both
-modules side by side, and they will be automatically discovered and loaded without additional wiring.
-Although I do not
+NixOS and Home Manager modules side by side, and they will be automatically discovered and loaded without additional
-currently take full advantage of this, the flexibility is built-in and could prove valuable in future scenarios.
+wiring.
+Although I do not currently take full advantage of this, the flexibility is built-in and could prove valuable in
+future scenarios.

 To go one step further, it would be ideal to define a list of features for each machine and have both the system and
 home configurations automatically assemble themselves accordingly.
 Look no further !
 This is precisely the role of the